 Winter is upon us, and as much as this weather makes us want to hibernate and never leave the house again, at some point, we have to venture out in the cold.
-And that might mean bringing baby with us too.
-Babywearing is a great way keep baby safe, dry and warm in winter weather.
+And that might mean bringing baby with us, too.
+Babywearing is a great way to keep babies safe, dry, and warm in winter weather.
+Here’s everything you need to know about layering when babywearing in the cold.

 The most important thing you need to do is to maintain a normal body temperature for both baby and you.
 For the same reason you must put your own oxygen mask on first in a plane emergency, you need to have all your faculties to properly care (or wear) a child.
 So take care of yourself and make sure you are bundled up before you get baby ready.